 I removed the stencil and then went back in to thicken up the lines in certain areas where I felt that they were a little too thin.

 I punched a hole in the top of my disk with a regular sized hole punch.
 I then used my brown Sharpie to create vertical lines that were as evenly spaced and straight as I could make them.
 I eyeballed it.

 I finished by putting Dimensional Magic on the pendant and allowing to dry.
 Notice in this photo that the Sharpie ink colors got much darker than they were originally.
 Also notice that the Dimensional Magic made the ink of the bird bleed but NOT the stripes.
 Weird, huh?
-To finish the piece, add a jump ring and a necklace chain.
+To finish the Shrinky Dink necklace piece, add a jump ring and a chain.

-Everyone that I've asked so far likes the blurring of the bird, but I'm asking you – what do you think of my DIY Shrinky Dink necklace?
+Everyone that I've asked so far likes the blurring of the bird, but I'm asking you – what do you think of my Shrinky Dink jewelry?
 Feel free to be honest.
 Is it worth wearing?
-Or should I flush it into the toilet?
+Or should I flush it down the toilet?

-If you like Shrinky Dink jewelry and accessories, visit some projects from my friends below!
+Also if you like handmade jewelry and accessories using Dinks, visit some projects from my friends below: